mfthomps/Labtainers/README.md

 so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+February 23, 2022
+- labedit was corrupting start.config after addition of new containers
+- Incorrect path to student guide in the student README file; dynamically change for cloud configs
+- Incorrect extension to update-labtainer.sh
+- Msc guide enahancements

 February 15, 2022
 - Revert Azure cloud support to provision for each student.
 Azure discourages sharing resources.